DataBiosphere/azul/indexer/README.md

 * improve mappings to Chalice
 * list handling in json files
 * cron deduplication
-* capibility to download files that are not json
+* capability to download files that are not json
 * multiple version handling (per file version or per file?)
 * Unit testing: Flask mock up of the HCA DSS endpoints
     * We need something that will generate POSTS to the Lambda, such as a shell script.